 LTRP Note: In view of the many occurrences where evangelical leaders are publicly giving a pass to Roman Catholicism, in particular the recent concert with over 30 major Christian musicians who shared the platform with Roman Catholic movie actress and producer Roma Downey—who admits to praying to Mary (see article), this new Booklet by Roger Oakland is essential in understanding the role that the Mary of the Catholic Church plays in end-time deception.

-The Catholic Mary & Her Eucharistic Christ” by Roger Oakland is our newest Lighthouse Trails Print Booklet Tract.
-The Booklet Tract is 16 pages long and sells for $1.95 for single copies.
+The Catholic Mary & Her Eucharistic Christ” by Roger Oakland is our newest Lighthouse Trails Booklet.
+The Booklet is 14 pages long and sells for $1.95 for single copies.
 Quantity discounts are as much as 50% off retail.
-Our Booklet Tracts are designed to give away to others or for your own personal use.
+Our Booklets are designed to give away to others or for your own personal use.
 Below is the content of the booklet.
 To order copies of The Catholic Mary & Her Eucharistic Christ, click here

 As we read through both the Old and New Testament, one thing becomes very apparent—Christianity is all about Jesus Christ and in believing in Him alone for salvation.
 The Scriptures testify of the true Jesus, who made this clear:

 Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me.
 And ye will not come to me, that ye might have life.
 (John 5: 39-40)

 The entire Bible leads us to, testifies of, and focuses on, the one and only Savior of the world.

 Philip findeth Nathanael, and saith unto him, We have found him, of whom Moses in the law, and the prophets, did write, Jesus of Nazareth, the son of Joseph.
 (John 1:45)

 And beginning at Moses and all the prophets, he expounded unto them in all the scriptures the things concerning himself.
 (Luke 24:27)